Clinton College Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At Clinton College, approximately 100% of students took out student loans averaging $4,017 a year.
 That adds up to $16,068 over four years for those students.

 The student loan default rate at Clinton College is 28.5%.
 Watch out!
 This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.

-How Much Money Do Clinton College Graduates Make?bachelor's degree recipients from Clinton College make around $25,000 per year during the early years of their employment.
+How Much Money Do Clinton College Graduates Make?students who graduate with a bachelor's degree from Clinton College make about $25,000 a year during their first few years of employment after graduation.
 Unfortunately, this is 37% less that the average college graduate's salary of $39,802 per year.
 However, graduates in your major field may make more.

 Location of Clinton College